Umuzi-org/tech-department/content/syllabuses/_index.md

 - WEB_DEV:

+  - {{% contentlink "topics/super-basic-intro-to-node" %}}
-  - {{% contentlink "workshops/javascript-specific/live-code-javascript-intro" %}}
+  - {{% contentlink "workshops/super-basic-intro-to-node" %}}
   - {{% contentlink "projects/basic-flow-control-katas" %}} do this in pairs

 - DATA_ENG:

+  - {{% contentlink "workshops/python-specific/live-code-python-intro" %}} if needed
   - {{% contentlink "projects/basic-flow-control-katas" %}} do this in pairs
-  - {{% contentlink "workshops/python-specific/live-code-python-intro" %}}

 - DATA_SCI:

+  - {{% contentlink "workshops/python-specific/live-code-python-intro" %}} if needed.
+This is actually more likely to be needed by data sci than data eng because less focus is put on Python in initial learning materials
   - {{% contentlink "workshops/survey-design" %}}
   - {{% contentlink "workshops/google-forms-like-a-boss" %}}
   - {{% contentlink "projects/basic-flow-control-katas" %}} do this in pairs

 - JAVA:
-  - carry over any NCIT tasks from previous week
+  - {{% contentlink "workshops/java-specific/live-code-java-intro" %}} As early as possible in the week
   - {{% contentlink "topics/java-specific/intro-to-gradle-with-intellij" %}}
-  - {{% contentlink "workshops/java-specific/live-code-java-intro" %}} Monday or Tuesday
   - Recruits should be familiar with basic flow control, if, else, loops.
 It may be necessary to have another workshop on this
   - {{% contentlink "projects/basic-flow-control-katas" %}} do this in pairs, they should use Gradle

+* NCIT 06: Web design for business
+* NCIT 07: Building an online business
+* NCIT 12: Business and technology

 ## Week 5: Some specific skills

-- ALL:

-  - {{% contentlink "workshops/big-picture-web-dev" %}}

 - DATA_SCI: